AdaCore/spark2014/docs/ug/gnatprove.rst

    :header: "Item", "Explanation"
    :widths: 1, 4

-    "Gnatprove",   "is a fixed identifier"
+    "GNATprove",   "is a fixed identifier"
     "Category",    "is one of False_Positive or Intentional" "Pattern",     "is a string literal describing the pattern of the messages which shall be suppressed" "Reason",      "is a string literal providing a reason for the suppression."